 I was walking this afternoon to clear my brain because I seem to be experiencing a blogger’s block which I think different from a writer’s block because I can still write if I have to and I didn’t run out of thoughts or topics to pen about but I have no desire to post or linger in Blogsville.
 Hell, I didn’t even make yesterday task which is kind of abnormal for an OC like me or perhaps it is just that the reality of life is catching up with me.

 I will not go into details about it because no matter how personal my blog is, it has nothing to do with my personal life.
 Let’s just say that there are a lot of things going on around me lately and all of them major changes.
-I seem to be always standing on crossroads these days, if crossroads exist in the sea and I’m on a raft heading to nowhere just paddling endlessly.
+I seem to be always standing at crossroads these days if crossroads exist in the sea and I’m on a raft heading to nowhere just paddling endlessly.
 Every which way but loose, baby.

 This afternoon I was walking and I came across this dilapidated shack at the edge of the forest in the middle of a swamp far from any sign of life.
 It stood a little bit crooked and had broken windows.
 I always have been attracted to these kinds of places.
 I know it might sound strange but I feel there is life in there, stories untold, secrets waiting to be discovered.
 I went in.

-In closer inspection I saw sign of occupation.
+In closer inspection, I saw a sign of occupation.
 There was some old furniture.
 A broken table, gutted sofa and a chair with a missing leg stood in the middle of the room.
-I found couple of blankets on the floor, dirty but usable.
+I found a couple of blankets on the floor, dirty but usable.
 A pile of garbage stood in one corner, mostly food containers, wrappers, empty bottles of water and some broken glasses.
 There was a plastic bag full of folded papers tied up together.
 To me, they looked like letters.

 “Ah, life’s little surprises!
 They can make any day unforgettable… or make it your last.” ~ T.A.
 Barron